bclaise/green-ietf/draft-eman-green-rfc6988bis-00.md

    for better Energy Efficiency Management.
 Not sure whether framework-related requirements should be covered here.

+   o There is a need to reflect component on/off frequency capacity (in YANG) to avoid too intensive power on/off.

+   o There is a need to support a description of the different nature of the sources of the energy used (mix).
+It should be flexible are the types of sources migh augment in the future.

    o Company's SBTi approved decarbonization plan and how to link it to GREEN WG scope, short/mid vs long term
    Open issue, https://github.com/marisolpalmero/GREEN-bof/issues/88